HiveMinds/AE4872-Satellite-Orbit-Determination/README.md

   5. Press `f7` to preview the pdf in the right half of your screen.
 (Right triangle in pic below)

   ![1](./HowToUseTexMaker/4.png)

+  6. If you get error saying: "no logfile" or anything else, it's most likely becuase you havent installed "the compiler".
+So latex is just some kind of computer language, Texworks is an editor for files of that language, and Miktex (also open source) is a compiler.
+So you can already edit your tex files, but to also build the pdf, install miktex and tell texworks where it can find your miktex `.exe` file (via `Options`> ?compiler? ..).
+Actually you have 3 options to create your latex solution:

+   7.a  Install miktex, (F did that already) AND link the target destination of miktex in texworks.

+   7.b Import your forked repository to overleaf (get a temporary free trial acount with ggr.la mail.

+   7.c Import your forked repository to overleaf by pressing: menu>new>import zip file> put your 2010-xx-yy folder Content into a zip, and click import.
+Then you can just work in overleaf.

 ## Configuring Texmaker for convenience ##
 Normally you can switch between your tabs/files with `Alt+PageDown` and `Alt+PageUp`.
 However if you also have FLux installed on windows, those shortcuts are already mapped to reducing the blue content in your screen.
 The shortcuts wont work in that case.
 To switch between screens fast with your keyboard: